almirbanjanovic/cloud-playground-infra/README.md

 1. Fork the repo.
 2. Configure an App Registration in Microsoft Entra ID for OIDC (see below).
+3. Create a new Resource Group.
+4. Grant appropriate permissions to App Registration.
+See [IAM Role Suggestions](#iam-role-suggestions) below for details.
-3. Create a GitHub Environment for the cloud playground and set required variables.
+5. Create a GitHub Environment for the cloud playground and set required variables.
-4. Run the GitHub Actions pipelines in order.
+6. Run the GitHub Actions pipelines in order.

 ---